abdhurrahmanashfar/hangman/README.md

 ### Milestone 4:

 This iteration of the Hangman code defines Hangman as an object class, with various attributes representing the current game state (eg. number of lives remaining, list of previous guesses), and the functions developed in milestone 3 are reproduced as methods inside the class.
 The game can be started by instantiating a Hangman object, passing it a list of possible words, from which it will choose a random word as the focus of the game.

+### Milestone 5:

+In this, the final iteration of the project, the complete game is created.
+The script defines a function play_game, which instantiates an object of the class Hangman.
+The loop is escaped by either winning the game (number of letters remaining reaches zero, or by losing (number of lives reaches zero).
+If neither of these conditions are met, the loop continues, iteratively calling the ask_for_input() function, and updating the core game variables as a result of that input.